lucianonooijen/frontend-challenge/readme.md

 This user story came in as a feature request from the Stager management team

-	As user I want to see how the ticket sales of event organizers are doing so that determine whether or not they live up to our expectations
+	As user I want to see how the ticket sales of event organizers are doing so that I can determine whether or not they live up to our expectations.

 **Functional requirements**